Avoiding the Probate Process

 Deeds for Real Estate Property

-The family home is often the most valuable asset that a couple owns.
-The surviving spouse will want assurances that they do not need to leave their home, at the very least.
-Homeownership is determined by the property deed and state law.
+In small estates, the family home is often the most valuable asset a couple owns.
+The surviving spouse will want assurances that they can stay in the home.
+The property deed and state law determine the legal nature of homeownership.
+State probate law determines whether property passes without probate.

-Depending on the state, there are ways a deed may be titled for joint ownership.
-Three of these avoid probate: joint tenancy, transfer on death deed, and tenancy by the entirety.
+Depending on the state, there are ways to title a deed for joint ownership.
+Joint tenancy, a transfer on death deed, and tenancy by the entirety are ownership designations that avoid probate.
 Tenants in common do not avoid probate.

 Joint Tenancy With a Right of Survivorship

 As the name suggests, both spouses own a 50% interest in the home as "joint tenants."
-Upon the death of the first spouse, the surviving spouse receives immediate ownership of the deceased spouse's interest in the home.
+Upon the first spouse's death, the surviving spouse receives immediate ownership of the deceased spouse's interest in the house.

-A joint tenant need not be a spouse, though.
-Three children may have inherited a home together.
+A joint tenant need not be a spouse.
+For example, three children may have inherited a home together.
 They could all be on the deed as joint tenants holding an equal 1/3 share.
 If non-spouses are joint owners when one dies, their share of the property is split evenly between the surviving owners.
-The law considers this transfer a gift, and gift tax applies.
+The law considers this transfer a gift, subject to any applicable gift tax.

 Tenancy by the Entirety